-The 2014 Big West Conference Coach of the Year arrived at Cal Poly after 16 highly successful seasons as head coach at nearby Cuesta College.
+The 2014 Big West Conference Coach of the Year arrived at Cal Poly in July 2002 after 16 highly successful seasons as head coach at nearby Cuesta College.
+Lee was inducted into the California Community College Baseball Hall of Fame in 2010.

 The Mustangs earned their first NCAA Division I regional playoff berth in 2009, returned to the postseason in 2013 at UCLA, giving the Bruins their toughest test of the postseason as UCLA overcame a 4-0 deficit in the second round en route to the 2013 College World Series championship, and qualified for the 2014 postseason, hosting the San Luis Obispo Regional and finishing 2-2.

 The historic 2014 campaign saw Cal Poly shatter the school record with 47 wins, finishing 47-12.
 The Mustangs, ranked No. 1 for a week by Collegiate Baseball Newspaper after sweeping Cal State Fullerton in mid-April, claimed the Big West title with a 19-5 record, two games ahead of Long Beach State and four in front of UC Irvine.
-The Mustangs have posted 12 winning seasons and ten 30-victory campaigns since 2000 and won 40 games for the second year in a row and fourth time in school history.
+The Mustangs have posted 12 winning seasons and ten 30-victory campaigns since 2000 and the 2014 squad’s 47 wins marked the second year in a row and fourth time in school history that Cal Poly won 40 or more games.

-Lee guided the Mustangs to a 38-23-1 mark in 2004 to break the school record for wins in a season as a member of Division I and the 2013 squad to 40 victories, one shy of what was the school’s all-time record for wins in a season (41 in 1977 and 1992).
+Lee guided the Mustangs to a 38-23-1 mark in 2004, his second season at Cal Poly, to break the school record for wins in a season in the Division I era and the 2013 squad to 40 victories, one shy of what was the school’s all-time record for wins in a season (41 in 1977 and 1992).

 In 2005, the Mustangs won 36 games and finished second in the Big West with wins over Cal State Fullerton and Long Beach State.
 The 2006 squad won 11 of 17 three-game series while the 2007 Mustangs won 19 of their final 27 games en route to a 32-24 record.

-In 12 seasons with the Mustangs, Lee has produced 34 first-team All-Big West players, seven All-Americans and a quintet of freshman All-Americans.
-A total of 54 Cal Poly players coached by Lee have signed professional baseball contracts, including 52 in the last 10 years.
+In 15 seasons with the Mustangs, Lee has produced 41 first-team All-Big West players, eight All-Americans and seven freshman All-Americans.
+A total of 66 Cal Poly players coached by Lee have signed professional baseball contracts, including 64 in the last 13 years.

 Lee led Cuesta to the California Community College State Final Four on four occasions, all in the last 11 years of his 16-year tenure.
 The Cougars reached the state’s Final Four in 1992, 1997, 2001 and 2002 and qualified for the Southern California Regionals each of the last six years, including a No. 1 seed in 1999 and No. 2 in 2002.